evidentlyai/evidently/docs/book/get-started/tutorial.md

 ```
 To evaluate things like data drift, you would need two datasets to perform a comparison.
 The first one is the baseline: this can often be the data used in training.
 We call it **reference** data.
 The second dataset is the **current** production data.

 You can prepare two separate datasets with identical schema.
 You can also proceed with one dataset but explicitly **identify rows** that refer to reference and production data.

 That is what we do now to generate the first report.
 Let us split the data in half, and treat the first 75 rows as reference, and the remaining as the current data.

 {% hint style="info" %}
-**Column_mapping.** In this simple example, we can directly display the dashboard in the next step.
-In other cases, you might need to add column_mapping dictionary to help the tool process the input data correctly.
-For example, if you have encoded categorical features, or need to point to the name of the target column.
+**Column_mapping.** In this example, we directly display the dashboard in the next step.
+In other cases, you might need to add **column_mapping** dictionary to help the tool process the input data correctly.
+For example, you can point to the encoded categorical features, or the name of the target column.
 Consult this section ADD LINK for help.
 {% endhint %}

 ## 4. Generate the Data Drift dashboard

 ![Part of the Data Drift Report.](../.gitbook/assets/evidently\_github.png)

 Data drift dashboard helps visualize the change in the input data distributions, and see the results of the statistical tests.
-This helps understand if the data has shifted and serve as proxy to evaluate model performance, even if you do not have the true labels yet.
+This helps understand if the data has shifted.
+It can serve as proxy of model performance, even if you do not have the true labels yet.

 To generate the Data Drift dashboard, run: